svc333/overview/ibm-cloud-platform.md

 * Similar to stand-alone accounts, accounts in an enterprise contain resources and resource groups, Cloud Foundry orgs and spaces, and independent access permissions.

 For more information, see the [best practices for setting up an enterprise](/docs/account?topic=account-enterprise-best-practices).

+## {{site.data.keyword.Bluemix_notm}} catalog
+{: #catalog}

+{{site.data.keyword.Bluemix_notm}} provides a full-stack, public cloud platform with a variety of offerings in the catalog, including compute, storage, and networking options, end-to-end developer solutions for app development, testing and deployment, security management services, traditional and open-source databases, and cloud-native services.
+You can find all of these services on the Services tab in the catalog.
+The lifecycle and operations of these services are the responsibility of {{site.data.keyword.IBM_notm}}.

+The Software tab includes a growing catalog of software offerings, including [Cloud Paks](https://www.youtube.com/watch?v=DzFhhSR8SSs), Terraform-based templates, and [Helm charts](https://www.ibm.com/cloud/blog/announcements/bitnami-application-catalog-now-available-within-ibm-cloud).
+Even though you're responsible for the lifecycle management, deployment, and configuration of these software offerings on your own compute resources, you can take advantage of a simplified installation process that helps you to get up and running quickly.

+The catalog supports command-line interfaces (CLIs) and a RESTful API for users to retrieve information about existing offerings, and create, manage, and delete their resources.
+For more information, see [Managing the catalog](/docs/account?topic=account-manage-catalog).

 ## Pricing and billing
 {: #pricing-billing}